 Section 11.
 Investment committee.
 The board may appoint an investment committee composed of not less than two, to serve at its pleasure to have charge of making investments under rules and procedures established by the board.
 The board may not compensate member of the investment committee as such.

 Addendum: The board must list the positions of the board officers and management officials of this credit union.
-They are as follows:
+As of February 22, 2023, they are:

 Board Chair, Board Chair, Nancy W. McMahon

-Vice Chair, 1st Vice Chair, George E. Sauer III
+Vice Chair, 1st Vice Chair, Melinda M. Barbish

 Treasurer, Treasurer, Robert O. Holmes